AnggaR96s/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## I got a reversible jacket for Christmas, I can't wait to see how it turns out.